-John J. King joined the Roger Williams University community as Chief Student Life officer during summer 2004.
+John J. King joined the Roger Williams University community as Chief Student Life officer during the summer of 2004.
 John has worked within higher education as a student affairs professional since 1984.

-For the previous 12 years, John worked at Stonehill College, most recently as Associate Vice President & Dean of Student Life and previously in the positions of Associate Dean of Students and Director of Residence Life.
+Prior to 2004, John worked at Stonehill College, serving as Associate Vice President & Dean of Student Life, Associate Dean of Students and Director of Residence Life.

 Before his Stonehill experience John worked at Holy Cross for 6 years as an Assistant Dean of Students and Director of Intramural Sports.
 A member of the National Association of Student Personnel Administrators, he has served on the Region One advisory board, chaired a regional conference and served as co-coordinator of volunteers for a national conference.